-The core of the CS2100 is a Delta-Sigma Fractional-N Frequency Synthesizer which has very high-resolution for Input/Output clock ratios, low phase noise, very wide range of output frequencies and the ability to quickly tune to a new frequency.
-In very simplistic terms, the Fractional-N Frequency Synthesizer multiplies the Timing Reference Clock by the value of N to generate the PLL output clock.
+The core of the CS2300 is a Delta-Sigma Fractional-N Frequency Synthesizer which has very high-resolution for Input/Output clock ratios, low phase noise, very wide range of output frequencies and the ability to quickly tune to a new frequency.
+The reference for the synthesizer is an on chip LC Oscillator (LCO) which generates the necessary internal stable clocks.
+In very simplistic terms, the Fractional-N Frequency Synthesizer multiplies the LC Oscillator by the value of N to generate the PLL output clock.
 The desired output to input clock ratio is the value of N that is applied to the delta-sigma modulator (see Figure 7).

-The analog PLL based frequency synthesizer uses a low-jitter timing reference clock as a time and phase reference for the internal voltage controlled oscillator (VCO).
+The analog PLL based frequency synthesizer uses a low-jitter timing reference clock, the LCO, as a time and phase reference for the internal voltage controlled oscillator (VCO).
 The phase comparator compares the fractional-N divided clock with the original timing reference and generates a control signal.
 The control signal is filtered by the internal loop filter to generate the VCO's control voltage which sets its output frequency.
 The delta-sigma modulator modulates the loop integer divide ratio to get the desired fractional ratio between the reference clock and the VCO output (thus the one's density of the modulator sets the fractional value).
 This allows the design to be optimized for very fast lock times for a wide range of output frequencies without the need for external filter components.
-As with any Fractional-N Frequency Synthesizer the timing reference clock should be stable and jitter-free.